 Woody grinned.
 "Yeah.
 There's only one place on the property they'll grow, and this is it."
 We were in a patio beneath a lacy tree.
 Brilliant red and orange bougainvillea soaked up sun along a low wall nearby.
 Fifteen feet away was a large swimming pool.
 Hm.

 Woody's cheerful demeanor and ready laugh made my visit as fun as it was informative.
 You'll discover this yourself when you watch the video, and no doubt you'll want more of Woody.
-I did---here's my phone conversation with him after I got home.
+I did---here's my Q&A with him.

 Debra's Q&A With Woody Woodruff